 Build strong relationships through effective account management on monday.com

 The REAL answer to “how can we retain the customers we have?” is monday.com.
 It stores all your customer’s contact info, saves notes on each interaction, organizes all your files, and ties your software together.
-As a result, you’re more productive and infinitely more effective at nurturing clients.
+As a result, you’re more productive and infinitely more effective at nurturing customers.